UFC Fight Night: Henderson vs. Khabilov: Background

 Jon Tuck was briefly scheduled to face Yosdenis Cedeno.
 However, Cedeno pulled out of the bout citing an injury and was replaced by promotional newcomer Jake Lindsey.

 Patrick Cummins was expected to face Francimar Barroso at this event.
 However, Barroso was forced to pull out due to injury and was replaced by UFC promotional newcomer Roger Narvaez.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: